albert-gee/old-macdonald/Writerside/topics/Development-Plan.md

 # Development Plan

-## Milestone 0: System Design
+## Sprint 0: System Design

-The primary goal of this milestone is to design the system architecture.
+The primary goal of this sprint is to design the system architecture.

 Timeline: September 6, 2024 - October 6, 2024

 - ✅ Design system architecture
 - ✅ Design network infrastructure
 - ✅ Define hardware and software components

-## Milestone 1: Accessory Device Development
+## Sprint 1: Accessory Device Development

-The primary goal of this milestone is to develop and validate an accessory device, a temperature sensor.
+The primary goal of this sprint is to develop and validate an accessory device, a temperature sensor.

 Timeline: October 6, 2024 - November 7, 2024